 - market risk: this is the risk of loss or of adverse change in the financial situation resulting, directly or indirectly, from fluctuations in the level and in the volatility of market prices of assets, liabilities and financial instruments. - counterparty risk: this is the risk of losses due to unexpected default, or deterioration in the credit standing, of the counterparties and debtors of the entity. - life and health underwriting risk: this is the risk of loss or of adverse change in the value of insurance liabilities, attending to the covered events, due to inadequate pricing and provisioning assumptions. - operational risk: this is the risk of loss arising from inadequate or failed internal processes, personnel or systems, or from external events, including legal risks. - intangible risk: this is the risk inherent in the nature of the intangible assets, which makes the expected future profits of the intangible asset smaller than those expected under normal circumstances.

-Below is the risk profile of VidaCaixa at individual level and according to the SCR of each risk as of 31 December 2020 and 31 December 2019:
+Below is the risk profile of VidaCaixa on an individual basis according to the SCR of each risk as at December 31, 2021 and December 31, 2020: